Portraits of Wild Africa

 During night drives in the Luangwa, you’ll have opportunities to see leopards and many other nocturnal animals.
 You may encounter African civets, common (or small-spotted) genet, spotted hyenas, nightjars, honey badgers (ratels), and lions.
 On most nights you may hear hyenas and their plaintive, eerie cry ¬– so characteristic of the African bush.

-After a morning game drive, you’ll fly from Mfuwe back to Lusaka for an overnight near the Lusaka Airport or fly onward to Kigali to join our Mountain Gorillas trip.
+After a morning game drive, you’ll fly from Mfuwe back to Lusaka for an overnight near the Lusaka Airport.

 In the morning, transfer to the Lusaka Airport to fly to Johannesburg and connect with flights homeward.